-Choose one of the following options and respond in a carefully structured essay of 700-1000 words (in the body of the essay, excluding headers, name, date, title, works cited entries, etc.).
+Address the topic below in a carefully structured essay of 700-1000 words (in the body of the essay, excluding headers, name, date, title, works cited entries, etc.).
 Raise a central question at the end of your introduction that the rest of the paper strives to answer.

 For details of the physical formatting of your paper on papermargins, headers, titles, etc.see the simple stuff page.
 For guidelines on quotation and documentation, see the quotations page.
 All options require quotations from the readings, so a works cited page is necessary.

 I encourage you to seek my help with your paper outside of class.
-I cannot respond to whole drafts through email, but I will be glad to go over your paper from start to finish with you in person or by videoconference in Teams or Zoom before you submit it for grading.
+I cannot respond to whole drafts through email, but I will be glad to go over your paper from start to finish with you in person or by videoconference before you submit it for grading.
 If my office hours don't mesh with your schedule, we can make other arrangements.

 I am neither expecting nor encouraging you to use any sources beyond those assigned as readings for this class.
 Understand that if you bring in quotes from web sources, you will still need to document citations correctly according to the quotations page, but they will not count towards quotation requirements for the assignment.

 Paper proposals: Before you begin writing the essay, construct a topic sentence outline just as we did in two writing exercises: begin the outline with the literal question your paper addresses, then give full topic sentences that answer the question directly for each primary point in your paper (i.e. for each body paragraph), just as they will appear in the essay itself, and conclude the outline with the paper's overall thesis, answering the central question directly and combining your essential points from the various topic sentences.
 See sample topic sentence outlines on my writing tips page and on the paper proposal assignment page.